ehjjjj/H11/README.md

 For this part you have to implement one function:<br>
 `print()`- In this function you will print the fontent of the linkedlist.
 For example, if the linkedlist has 3 nodes A(3), B(2), C(3), and D(5).
 Calling `print()` will output `3,2,3,5`.
 Note that there is no extra comma at the beginning nor at the end. <br>

-`Note: If the linkedlist is empty you have to print empty line '\n' `
+`Note: If the linkedlist is empty you have to print an empty line '\n' `

 # Testing your code